Client interface

 $HOME/.mKTL, but can be overridden by calling this method with a valid path, or by setting theMKTL_HOMEenvironment variable.
 Note that changes to the environment variable will be ignored unless it is set prior to the first invocation of this method.

-You may need to pre-populate your local cache with information from the brokers handling the configuration for the store(s) you wish to access.
+You may need to pre-populate your local cache with information from the registries handling the configuration for the store(s) you wish to access.
 The mk command line tool will handle this process; for a given IP address or hostname, you would invoke:

 mk discover 192.168.5.34

-This discovery process will query that address for any available configurations, but more importantly, will cache the address of that broker and use it again in the future if/when discovering new services, without an explicit request to do so.
+This discovery process will query that address for any available configurations, but more importantly, will cache the address of that registry and use it again in the future if/when discovering new services, without an explicit request to do so.
 In other words, it should only be necessary to run this discovery process a single time in order to gain access to a new set of mKTL stores.

 The mktl.get() method is the universal entry point to retrieve a